 - 1. Audit Committee.
 Our Audit Committee consists of Messrs.
-Gilbert, Jobe, Schrier, and Toth and is chaired by Mr. Jobe.
-The Board has determined that each member of our Audit Committee meets the independence and financial literacy requirements for purposes of serving on such committee under applicable NASDAQ and SEC rules and that Mr. Jobe qualifies as an "audit committee financial expert" as defined by the SEC.
-Our Audit Committee is primarily responsible for approving all services provided by our independent registered public accounting firm, reviewing our annual audit results, and meeting with our independent registered public accounting firm to periodically review our internal controls, internal control over financial reporting, and financial management practices.
+Gilbert, Jobe, Rameson, Schrier, and Toth and is chaired by Mr. Jobe.
+The Board has determined that each member of our Audit Committee meets the independence and financial literacy requirements for purposes of serving on such committee under applicable Nasdaq and SEC rules and that Mr. Jobe qualifies as an "audit committee financial expert" as defined by the SEC.
+Our Audit Committee is primarily responsible for approving all services provided by our independent registered public accounting firm, reviewing our annual audit results, and meeting with our independent registered public accounting firm to periodically review our internal control over financial reporting, and financial management practices.
 Our Audit Committee's responsibilities are stated more fully in its amended and restated charter, which is posted on our corporate website at ir.mannatech.com.
-Our Audit Committee's report appears in this proxy statement on page 40. - 2.
+Our Audit Committee's report appears in this proxy statement on page 43 of this proxy statement. - 2.
 Compensation and Stock Option Plan Committee.
 Our Compensation and Stock Option Plan Committee consists of Messrs.
-Gilbert, Jobe, Schrier, and Toth and is chaired by Mr. Toth.
-The Board has determined that each member of our Compensation and Stock Option Plan Committee meets the independence requirements for purposes of serving on such committee under applicable NASDAQ and SEC rules.
-None of our executive officers serves as a member of any board of directors or as a member of any other compensation committee for any other entity that has or has had one or more of their executive officers serving as a member of the Board or on our Compensation and Stock Option Plan Committee.
-Our Compensation and Stock Option Plan Committee is primarily responsible for establishing all compensation for our executive officers and directors including salaries, bonuses, stock option grants, and stock option plan administration.
-Our Compensation and Stock Option Plan Committee may ask members of management or others whose advice and counsel are relevant to the issues then being considered by the Committee to attend any meetings and to provide such pertinent information as the Committee may request.
-Our Compensation and Stock Option Plan Committee's responsibilities are stated more fully in its revised charter, which is posted on our corporate website at ir.mannatech.com.
+Gilbert, Jobe, Rameson, Schrier, and Toth and is chaired by Mr. Toth.
+The Board has determined that each member of our Compensation and Stock Option Plan Committee meets the independence requirements for purposes of serving on such committee under applicable Nasdaq and SEC rules.
+None of our executive officers serves as a member of any board of directors or as a member of any other compensation committee for any other entity that has or has had one or more of their executive officers serving as a member of the Board or on our